elasticio/salesforce-component/README.md

 1. `SALESFORCE_API_VERSION` - API version for not deprecated actions and triggers e.g(46.0), default value 45.0

 2. `LOG_LEVEL` - `trace` | `debug` | `info` | `warning` | `error` controls logger level

-3. `MAX_FETCH_COUNT` - limit for a number of messages that can be fetched for triggers and actions.
-1,000 is the default value when the variable is not set.

 #### Limitations:
 At the moment this trigger can be used only for **"Realtime"** flows.